xbow/notestack/README.md

 ## About this Project

 This is my digital graduation project from the coding bootcamp at [neuefische](https://neuefische.de), which I took part in from August to December 2018.
-I am still working on improving the app.
+It is an unfinished work in progress that I am no longer developing.

 For a live demo and some more information, go to https://notestack.netlify.com/.